 The Graduate School of Education has made a video about the history of teacher training at the University of Bristol which used materials from its archive in Special Collections.

-Special Collections is located in the Arts and Social Sciences Library, Tyndall Avenue (number 11 on the map).
+Special Collections is located in the Arts and Social Sciences Library, Tyndall Avenue (see the location on the University google map).

 Our normal opening times are: